I3N0dWZm/I3N0dWZm.github.io/general/Cheap_CCTV.md

 absxcfbgXtb3o:xc3511

-This CCTV system has been removed and changed for a more secure unit after this was proved.
+This CCTV system has been removed and changed for a more secure unit when this was proved.